 To your subconscious worrying has a purpose – if you’re worrying about something then surely, your subconscious is saying, it means you’ll be prepared for anything that can happen.
 But the tragic thing is that most of the time the very thing you’ve been worrying about doesn’t happen or it happens differently, so you’re not prepared anyway.

-You can’t prepare for everything; life is too uncertain so worrying is really a waste of energy.
-If you would like to know how I can help you with constant worrying, click here.
+You can’t prepare for everything, life is too uncertain, so worrying is a real waste of energy.
+If you would like to know how I can help you with constant worrying, then please book a call.

-But it’s not a good fix, is it, because many people then you feel self-loathing because you’ve eaten that box of doughnuts or giant packet of crisps.
+But it’s not a good fix, is it, because you feel self-loathing because you’ve eaten that box of doughnuts or giant packet of crisps.

 Do you drink too much to overcome anxiety, especially social anxiety?
 Alcohol turns off the anxious feeling for some people so you can see why you’d use this.

-Social anxiety can be a real problem and maybe you can’t face going out, or the opposite, can’t face being on your own, without a couple of drinks to damp down the anxiety.
+Social anxiety means you can’t face going out, or the opposite, can’t face being on your own, without a couple of drinks to damp down the anxiety.
 But this just feeds your anxiety the next day when the embarrassment and drinker’s remorse kicks in, never mind the hangover.

 And because too much booze lowers your blood sugar you might find you wake early with a horrible feeling of dread, fear and worry which just makes you more anxious – and you just want to eat endlessly!

 Again, it’s not a very healthy way to cope and it’s that beach ball under the water again isn’t it?
-If you would like to know more about how we can work together to address your binge drinking, click here.
+If you would like to know more about how we can work together to address your binge drinking, book a free call here.

 You may have developed a phobia such as a fear of flying, spiders, snakes, lifts, escalators, confined spaces or open spaces because of anxiety.
 It isn’t often well known that phobias can have their root in anxiety, and they can be surprisingly easy to overcome.
-If you would like to know how I can help you to overcome phobias click here.
+If you would like ask me more about how I can help you to overcome phobias click here.